🧑🌾ERC20 Campaigns and Applications

 Customizability Hooks

 When creating a campaign, Merkl incentive providers have the possibility to specify some hooks to modify the default behavior of their campaign.
-They can typically choose to blacklist or whitelist some specific addresses which should not or should be the only ones receiving rewards.
-Or they can choose to enable forwarders to allow users to earn rewards even if the incentivized asset is not directly present in their wallet (because they staked it in some other contracts)
+They can typically choose to blacklist or whitelist some specific addresses that should not or should be the only ones receiving rewards.
+Or they can choose to enable forwarders to allow users to earn rewards even if the incentivized asset is not directly present in their wallet (because they staked it in another contracts).

 Hooks come particularly handy for ERC20 campaigns as they can enrich and extend over what would be possible with a classical onchain StakingRewards behavior.